pep8speaks-org/pep8speaks/README.md

     ignore:  # Errors and warnings to ignore
         - W391
         - E203
-  statistics: True
 ```

 Note : See more [pycodestyle options](https://pycodestyle.readthedocs.io/en/latest/intro.html#example-usage-and-output)

-The config file is not required for it to work.
-The default settings are shown above in the image.

 # How to fix?